XENON1T/hax/README.rst

 Documentation: `http://hax.readthedocs.org/en/latest/`

 Authors: Jelle Aalbers and Chris Tunnell

 Tools for common analysis tasks on pax processed data, such as:

 * Finding datasets of a particular source / type in the XENON1T runs database [PLANNED]
 * Looping over every event in one or more root files
 * Make and load 'mini-trees' containing reduced data (e.g. cut booleans, or basic extracted data)
 * Load a big TChain containing the main trees and mini-trees for several datasets [Experimental]

 Usage
 =====
-Please see the notebook ... for a tutorial on how to use this.
+Please see the notebook [Hax tutorial](https://github.com/XENON1T/hax/blob/master/Hax%20tutorial.ipynb) for a tutorial on how to use this.

 Installation